 Flying time: 3 hours (including the stop at Guayaquil city on the way to Baltra airport)

 Speed boat time from Santa Cruz to Isabela: 2 hours (If you normally get seasick is very important to take medication before getting on the boat)

 What to wear today: Light pants, t-shirt, fleece top, tennis shoes, hat, sun cream.

-Accommodation: Cormorant Beach house or similar
+Accommodation: Cormorant or similar.

 Day 3: Snorkel at Lava Tunnels

 Boat ride to the Lava Tunnels time: 1 hour each way

 Snorkeling time: 2 times of 1 hour each

 What to wear today: shorts, water long sleeve t-shirt, sandals or tennis shoes, bathing suit, hat or baseball cap, sun cream, mosquito repellent, buff.